Summer 2025 Masterclass Faculty

 MEET BETTY KONDO

 Betty Kondo, originally from Bowie, Maryland, has been a professional dancer for over 15 years.
 She received her training at Maryland Youth Ballet and spent several summers participating in summer programs throughout the country.
-She began her professional career with Orlando Ballet and has since performed with many classical and contemporary ballet companies including Kansas City Ballet, Eugene Ballet, and Owen/Cox Dance Group.
+She began her professional career with Orlando Ballet and has since performed with many classical and contemporary ballet companies, including Kansas City Ballet, Eugene Ballet, and Owen/Cox Dance Group.
 She has competed and won high medals in the American Dance Competition as well as the Helsinki International Ballet Competition.
 In addition to performing, she has over ten years of experience teaching ballet, pointe, contemporary, conditioning, and choreography.
-She currently serves as Artistic Director of the Ballet Arts Ensemble Company and is excited to inspire the next generation of dancers to fall in love with ballet.
+She feels honored to serve Ballet Arts Ensemble as the Artistic Director and is excited to inspire the next generation of dancers to fall in love with ballet.

 Shantese Robinson